NATO chief Mark Rutte visits Kyiv – DW – 10/03/2024

 Speaking alongside Zelenskyy, Rutte said Ukraine's "fight for freedom" reflects NATO's core principles and values.

-"Ukraine is closer to NATO than ever before and will continue on this path until [Ukraine] become a member of our alliance," Rutte added.
+"Ukraine is closer to NATO than ever before and will continue on this path until you become a member of our alliance," Rutte told Zelenskyy.

+"Ukraine gets stronger day by day, more interoperable with NATO and better prepared than ever to join our alliance," he said.
+"And this is basically building the bridge to NATO membership for Ukraine.

+Rutte added that it was also important for NATO members to boost production to be able to provide weapons for Ukraine and restock the depleted arsenals of members.

 Ruttte has previously visited Ukraine when serving as Dutch prime minister, including the cities of Odessa and Kharkiv.